Deisss/AppStorm.js/README.md

 AppStorm.JS is licenced under MIT Licence.

-You can found full credits for everything used for making AppStorm.JS [http://appstormjs.com/wiki/doku.php?id=credits](on our wiki).
+You can found full credits for everything used for making AppStorm.JS [on our wiki](http://appstormjs.com/wiki/doku.php?id=credits).